LazeMSS/OctoPrint-TopTemp/README.md

 Install and read the onscreen information - it should be pretty self-explanatory else play with it :)

 ## Custom commands special
 The custom commands allow you to run any OS command by entering a command into the “Command” field.
 There is a Test button that will run the command and let you validate the returned data.
+At the moment the returned data has to be a number (float or integer) and will be fixed
 If the plugin has detected any known ways of finding interesting data on startup this will be shown in Predefined dropdown button.
 At the moment it only looks for known CPU temperature, but if you know of any good generic ways to display interesting data then post it here https://github.com/LazeMSS/OctoPrint-TopTemp/issues